Haralamb Lecca: Symbolist debut and Hasdeu circle

 As Rosetti reports, Lecca was for a while employed as a regular journalist by Gazeta Poporului, while he himself worked at Țara; the two would jibe at each other using notes and epigrams in each one's newspaper.
 Lecca was also an amateur draftsman, who contributed 89 vignettes to his own Octava, 18 of which were copied from other artists.
 He and Hasdeu shared this preoccupation, as well as a passion for the occult, spiritism, and mediumship, with Lecca going into trances, attempting to draw for Hasdeu the "real face of Christ".
 During such séances, attended by the poet, Hasdeu was inspired to build his folly castle in Câmpina, where he later displayed a group photograph of Lecca, Rosetti and Ovid Densusianu.
 In January 1899, when Hasdeu created his "Society of the Press", a pioneering writers' syndicate, Lecca, Ascanio and Chendi were among the founding members.

 Being heavily indebted to Hermann Sudermann, Lecca published his first work in drama, Bianca, which showed moral dilemmas leading to a mariticide.
-It saw print in Ascanio's magazine (1896), being followed in 1897 by a five-act play, Pentru o femeie ("For a Woman", 1897), presented for review to the National Theater Bucharest (1897).
+It saw print in Ascanio's magazine (1896), being followed in 1897 by a five-act play, Pentru o femeie ("For a Woman", 1897), presented for review to the National Theatre Bucharest (1897).
 He was also interested in translating foreign drama, and printed in Convorbiri Literare his version of William Shakespeare's Taming of the Shrew, followed by Victor Hugo's Hernani, which was used by the National Theater in the 1898 repertoire.
 Also then, he adapted The Pillars of Society.
 In 1896, he began his relationship with actress Aristizza Romanescu, who, as Rosetti writes, was also his artistic muse for the following decade.